-- Remove the alarm connector (if used) from the Camera Module to facilitate connection and service. - 5.
-Attach the Camera Module and route the cables. - 6.
-Rotate the Camera Module into the mounting clip in the Base Assembly. - 7.
-Fasten the Camera Module in place with the captive thumb screw. - 8.
-Pass the Ethernet cable around the Camera Module; secure the cable by clicking the connector into position. - 9.
-Route wires to avoiding crossing over the lens area when attaching the Trim Cover. - Fitted for factory use only is BNC video connector. - Assemble the Trim Cover using the four captive security screws and the provided Security Screw Driver Bit.
-(See Dome Handling and Cleaning, page 30). - 11.
-For installations using the side conduit entry, remove the sealed plug and a 20mm (.79 in.) conduit connector attaches directly to the enclosure.
+- 4. Remove the alarm connector (if used) from the Camera Module to facilitate connection and service. - 5.
+Pass the Ethernet cable around the Camera Module; secure the cable by clicking the connector into position. - 6.
+Attach the Camera Module and route the cables. - 7.
+Rotate the Camera Module into the mounting clip in the Base Assembly. - Fasten the Camera Module in place with the captive thumb screw. - 9.
+Route wires to avoiding crossing over the lens area when attaching the Trim Cover. - Fitted for factory use only is BNC video connector.

+11. For installations using the side conduit entry, remove the sealed plug and a 20mm (.79 in.) conduit connector attaches directly to the enclosure.

-NOTICE: When using the conduit connection, you must ensure that water or moisture cannot enter the enclosure through the conduit
+NOTICE: When using the conduit connection, you must ensure that water or moisture cannot enter the enclosure through the conduit.